-- 0. Do nothing- Would not deliver a reduction in CO2 emissions (DP7) - 2.
-Withdraw CPT SIDs and utilise existing BPK SID There is an operational need to differentiate between northbound and westbound departures by SID.
-The technical requirement in order to progress this option is incompatible with DP11. - 3.
-Truncate closer to the airport than BPK -Truncation prior to BPK would require termination at different points for RWY09 and RWY27, introducing flight-planning and technical complexities, contrary to DP11.
+This option offers the highest reduction in CO2 emissions, (DP7).
+Truncation prior to BPK would require termination at different points for RWY09 and RWY27, introducing flightplanning and technical complexities, contrary to DP11.
 Also, the existing CPT 1A SID includes a 200kt speed constraint until BPK.
 Truncation prior to BPK would not retain this element, therefore any such truncation would not ensure an identical profile is followed.
+(See Considerations below for further detail).